EndlessSkyCommunity/endless-sky/docs/rfcs/formation_flying.md

    - `repeat`: Section for repeating an arc when the formation needs to grow.
       - Repeat arcs that reach a size of 0 will not repeat further.
       - The keyword 'alternating' indicates that every uneven repeating arc will fill from end to start instead of from start to end, similar to this keyword on lines.
+      - A single arc can have multiple repeat sections.